suborbital/templates/README.md

 # Runnable Templates

-This repo is the basis for creating your own Runnable templates for Reactr, Atmo, and Flight Deck.
+This repo is the basis for creating your own Runnable templates for Reactr, Atmo, and Suborbital Compute.
 TypeScript/AssemblyScript, Rust, and Swift are supported.

 To get started, fork this repo into your own organization.
 It must be public.